YassineBoutouil/SneakDoc/README.md

 something we failed to do:

-Sort products in the purchase category
+Sort products in the purchase category / Auctions and Best_Offer

 details :